PaulRitsche/DL_Track_US/docs/source/installation.rst

 ``python DLTrack_GUI.py``

 The main GUI should now open.
-If you run into problems, open a discussion in the Q&A section of DL_Track discussions (https://github.com/PaulRitsche/DLTrack_US/discussions/categories/q-a) and assign the label "Problem".
+If you run into problems, open a discussion in the Q&A section of `DL_Track discussions <https://github.com/PaulRitsche/DLTrack_US/discussions/categories/q-a>`_ and assign the label "Problem".
 You can find an example discussion there.
-For usage of DL_Track please take a look at [docs]() directory and the respective [DL_Track_turorials.pdf]() file.
+For usage of DL_Track please take a look at the [`docs <https://github.com/PaulRitsche/DLTrack/tree/main/docs/usage>`_ directory in the Github repository.

 GPU/CUDA setup
 --------------

 The processing speed of a single or video frame analyzed with DL_Track is highly dependent on computing power.
 While possible, model inference and model training using a CPU only will decrese processing speed and prolong the model training process.
 Therefore, we advise to use a GPU whenever possible.
 Prior to using a GPU it needs to be set up.
 Firstly the GPU drivers must be locally installed on your computer.
-You can find out which drivers are right for your GPU here: https://www.nvidia.com/Download/index.aspx?lang=en-us.
+You can find out which drivers are right for your GPU `here <https://www.nvidia.com/Download/index.aspx?lang=en-us>`_.
 Subsequent to installing the drivers, you need to install the interdependant CUDA and cuDNN software packages.
-To use DL_Track with tensorflow version 2.10 you need to install CUDA version 11.2 from here https://developer.nvidia.com/cuda-11.2.0-download-archive and cuDNN version 8.5 for CUDA version 11.x from here: https://developer.nvidia.com/rdp/cudnn-archive (you may need to create an nvidia account).
+To use DL_Track with tensorflow version 2.10 you need to install CUDA version 11.2 from `here <https://developer.nvidia.com/cuda-11.2.0-download-archive>`_ and cuDNN version 8.5 for CUDA version 11.x from `here <https://developer.nvidia.com/rdp/cudnn-archive>`_ (you may need to create an nvidia account).
 As a next step, you need to be your own installation wizard.
-We refer to this video (https://www.youtube.com/watch?v=OEFKlRSd8Ic) (up to date, minute 9 to minute 13) or this video(https://www.youtube.com/watch?v=IubEtS2JAiY&list=PLZbbT5o_s2xrwRnXk_yCPtnqqo4_u2YGL&index=2) (older, entire video but replace CUDA and cuDNN versions).
+We refer to this `video <https://www.youtube.com/watch?v=OEFKlRSd8Ic>`_ (up to date, minute 9 to minute 13) or this `video <https://www.youtube.com/watch?v=IubEtS2JAiY&list=PLZbbT5o_s2xrwRnXk_yCPtnqqo4_u2YGL&index=2>`_ (older, entire video but replace CUDA and cuDNN versions).
 There are procedures at the end of each video testing whether a GPU is detected by tensorflow or not.
-If you run into problems with the GPU/CUDA setup, please open a discussion in the Q&A section of DL_Track discussions (https://github.com/PaulRitsche/DLTrack_US/discussions/categories/q-a) and assign the label "Problem".
+If you run into problems with the GPU/CUDA setup, please open a discussion in the Q&A section of `DL_Track discussions <https://github.com/PaulRitsche/DLTrack_US/discussions/categories/q-a>`_ and assign the label "Problem".
 You can find an example discussion there.